getsurfboard/manual/docs/profile-format/overview.md

 FINAL,Proxy
 ```

-You can read on for detailed definitions of the different sections
+You can read on for detailed definitions of different sections